Herbert Sonnenfeld

-Herbert Sonnenfeld (born September 29, 1906 in Berlin-Neukölln; died 1972 in New York) was a German photographer.
+Herbert Siegfried Sonnenfeld (born September 29, 1906 in Berlin-Neukölln; died 1972 in New York) was a German photographer.
 He documented Jewish life in Berlin and the surrounding area in the 1930s.

 Life

 Herbert Sonnenfeld was the son of Josef and Charlotte Sonnenfeld, who ran a haberdashery store in Berlin's Hermannstraße.
 After finishing school, he worked for some time in an uncle's haberdashery store before becoming a salesman for alarm systems.
 He married in 1931 and moved with his wife Leni to an apartment in Joachimsthaler Straße, where he set up a darkroom as an enthusiastic amateur photographer.